 Bat Trapping and Removal Companies in Jones Creek

-Often people with histoplasmosis don’t realize they are suffering from the disease because the symptoms look quite a bit like flu symptoms.
+Every state has different protocol regarding bats found in homes, so before releasing them outside call your local health department or animal control for information.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-It’s critical if bitten by a bat that you or your child seeks medical treatment immediately.
+Maternal colonies choose caves to deliver their young because they want shelter and safety from predators.
 While at your property, Jones Creek bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-Both Little Browns and Big Browns often emit a chattering sound as they get ready to exit their roosting areas at sunset to begin feeding.
+None of the bats are killed in the process.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-We have added 2 additional lifts to our equipment in late 2005.
+The virus is found in the saliva of the animal and enters the bloodstream of any living thing it bites.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-They often crawl down between walls or down along plumbing or wiring, and commonly find their way into basements.
+Bats may use caves or old mining shafts for roosts, but many of those areas are becoming scarce.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-I have seen MANY people install a bat house in their yard thinking the bats will move from their attic into the bat house.
+If given the opportunity they will quickly sneak into your home and set up shop there.

 Humane Bat Removal in Jones Creek Brazoria, County TX

 In addition to histoplasmosis bats can also carry rabies.